 Five Ideas to Incorporate into Your Annual 20 Questions Tradition

 Traditionally, I ask my kids their 20 Questions on their birthday each year and then add a recent photo to the opposite page.
 We updated them at the beginning of June - as we always do since they are two years and two days apart.
-As they've gotten older, I've realized there are so many more things that could be added to these annual interviews.
+As they've gotten older, I've realized there are so many more things that could be added to these annual interviews outside of the standard setup I shared in the tutorial.
 I have done several layouts over the years that document change (like this one of Morgan and her progression of missing teeth and this one of our house through seasonal changes) and they are among my very favorite additions to a project.

 Here are five things you can do to really make your child's 20 Questions book your own.